Would you like to receive updates and news?

 Subscribe to our newsletter

 The group exhibition ‘Mysterious Travels’ by artists Wang Zhibo (born in China in 1981, lives in Berlin), Youngjun Lee (born 1983 in Korea, lives in Munich), Jaemin Lee (born 1987 in Korea, lives in Munich), Charmaine Poh (born 1990 in Singapur, lives in Berlin) – Deutsche Bank “Artist of the Year” 2025 – and Kun Su (born 1993 in China, lives in Munich) comments on ‘interculturality’ by taking up and unravelling a variety of themes, including modernist narratives and geopolitics, while exploring connections between places, geographies, cultures and traditions.
 ‘Mysterious Travels’ questions the hierarchies in our understanding of the past and examines the effects of the passage of time and the diversity of identities.
-The four invited artists, who have Chinese or Korean as well as German backgrounds and differ in terms of generation, media and approach, transform the entire gallery space.
-The exhibition offers the opportunity to experience an open dialogue between Asian/German artists and reflects on developments in contemporary possibilities for painting to express ‘travelling’ between identities.
+The five invited artists, who have Chinese, Singaporean or Korean as well as German backgrounds and differ in terms of generation, media and approach, transform the entire gallery space.
+The exhibition offers the opportunity to experience an open dialogue between Asian/German artists and reflects on contemporary artistic expressions on ‘travelling’ between identities.

 Charmaine Poh about her work for the exhibition: